Why is Coffee Bean Grinding Size Important?

 The grinding size is just the beginning.
 Time and water temperature also help you a lot.

 The general rule is that the smaller the size of the coffee bean grind, the shorter the extraction time.
 Satisfactory grinding methods require quick implementation.
 Otherwise, they are at risk of being over-extracted.

 In another development, cold annealing methods take longer to achieve the optimal extraction level, which is related to the temperature of cold water and the level of highly rough grinding.

 According to studies, most coffee-making activities using hot water should be done with water between 90 and 96 degrees Celsius.
 Competitions and guidelines from industry experts also recommend boiling water in the same heat threshold so that the quality of coffee brewing is always the most stable.

 In cold annealing methods, we, of course, need cold water.
-The usual recipe will require you to brew for 8-12 hours sometimes.
+The usual recipe will sometimes require you to brew for 8-12 hours.
 You keep changing by increasing or decreasing the time if you do not feel satisfied with your recipe.

 What is Under-The-Level Coffee?

 Coffee extracted too quickly can come from two factors (coffee is ground too rough or the extraction time is too fast), so the coffee you drink is quite pale and unstable (lacking or not extracting the desired flavors).

 So what about the taste of over-extracted coffee?